Metrics to Detect Small-Scale and Large-Scale Citation Orchestration: Discussion

 \section{Discussion}

-The phenomenon of orchestrated citations may markedly enhance the influence of specific individuals or groups.
-Using science-wide data from Scopus, we present three readily accessible metrics that may offer hints to orchestration patterns.
+Using science-wide data from Scopus, we present three readily accessible metrics that may offer hints to orchestration patterns for single authors or groups of authors.
 This work may contribute to the ongoing efforts to enhance the assessment of research impact and recognize the contributions of authors within their respective fields~\cite{10.1371/journal.pbio.3002408, ioannidis2023quantitative}.
 We found that authors with hints of orchestration based on these 3 metrics have enriched presence in specific scientific fields.
 Importantly, these authors almost always had high or even extremely high h-indices.
-These high $h$-indices would be very misleading and would need to be interpreted in the light of the authorship and citation patterns to place them in a more proper context.
+These high $h$-indices could be misleading and would need to be interpreted in the light of the authorship and citation patterns to place them in a more proper context.
+A smaller set of these authors achieved high ranking even with a composite citation indicator that adjusts for co-authorship and authorship order patterns.
+Finally, we identified a substantial number of authors with extreme orchestration metrics, especially those involving extremely low $C/h^2$, who have already had retracted publications.

 Authors at the extreme tails of these metrics may or may not engage in individual or group practices that lead to inflated authorship contributions and inflated perceived impact.
 Moreover, most authors who do occasionally engage in practices that lead to inflated authorship contributions~\cite{masic2021inflated} or inflated perceived impact would not have such extreme values in these metrics.
-We propose to use these metrics with a very stringent threshold, such as 1\% percentile, where chance is unlikely to generate such extremes in the absence of an organized plan or group arrangement regarding the allocation of authorship and/or citations.
+We propose to use these metrics with a very stringent threshold, such as 1\% percentile, where chance is less likely to generate such extremes in the absence of an organized plan or group arrangement regarding the allocation of authorship and/or citations.